ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

       The 'error' parameter within the CBOR map carried in the response payload MUST have value 0 ("Invalid parameter value").
 The CBOR map MUST also include the 'cursor' parameter, which MUST specify either: the CBOR simple value "null" (0xf6), if the update collection associated with the requester is empty; or the corresponding current value of LAST_INDEX otherwise.

-   * The query parameter ’cursor’ has a value strictly greater than the current LAST_INDEX for the update collection associated with the requester (see {{sec-trl-endpoint-supporting-cursor}}) and no wrap-around of the 'index' value has occurred for that update collection.
+   * All of the following hold: the update collection associated with the requester is not empty; no wrap-around of its 'index' value has occurred; and the query parameter 'cursor' has a value strictly greater than the current LAST_INDEX on the update collection (see {{sec-trl-endpoint-supporting-cursor}}).

       The 'error' parameter within the CBOR map carried in the response payload MUST have value 2 ("Out of bound cursor value").
 The CBOR map MUST also include the 'cursor' parameter, which MUST specify either: the CBOR simple value "null" (0xf6), if the update collection associated with the requester is empty; or the corresponding current value of LAST_INDEX otherwise.